LorenzoPane/browserdefault/readme.md

 # BrowserDefault
-BrowserDefault allows users to choose the browser to be opened when clicking on a link.
+BrowserDefault allows users to choose the browser links are opened in.

 # Support
 BrowserDefault currently supports: